 Selecting an appropriate ChIP antibody is the one of the most critical steps toward a successful ChIP experiment.
-Even the highest quality antibodies, which may perform well in typical Western blot validations, may not be suitable for ChIP.
+Even the highest quality antibodies, which may perform very well in typical Western blot validations, may not be suitable for ChIP.
 It is best to consider only antibodies that have been validated specifically in ChIP.
-If your antibodies are not specifically quality controlled and proven to perform in ChIP (e.g., ChIPAb+™ validated antibody primer sets) we suggest you evaluate several potential antibodies before selecting one for your actual ChIP experiments.
+If your antibodies are not specifically quality controlled and proven to perform in ChIP (e.g. ChIPAb+™ validated antibody primer sets) we suggest you evaluate several potential antibodies before selecting one for your actual ChIP experiments.

+Below are a few parameters to consider before selecting your antibody.
 Either monoclonal or polyclonal antibodies will work for ChIP.
 A monoclonal antibody recognizes a specific epitope on the target protein.
 Monoclonals provide the advantage of being highly specific with less of a propensity for nonspecific binding.
 In addition, monoclonal antibodies perform more consistently from batch to batch due low variability in their clonal nature.
 However, if the epitope recognized by the monoclonal is masked or altered by previous steps in the protocol, such as crosslinking, then monoclonal antibodies will not be effective in isolating your target protein and its associated DNA sequences.
 Fortunately, this masking rarely affects monoclonal antibodies.

 In contrast, polyclonal antibodies recognize multiple epitopes of a target protein.
 A polyclonal may therefore be more effective even if a few epitopes are masked by crosslinking.
 However, because polyclonals recognize multiple epitopes, this can increase the probability that nonspecific binding will occur.
 In addition, it is important to also consider that the specificity of the polyclonal population may drift over time during immunization, unless the serum from which the antibody is purified is pooled prior to preparation or purification.
 A related point is that most commercial polyclonal antibodies may differ from batch to batch.
 The degree of variation will depend upon the manufacturing and quality control practices of the vendor.
 For example, polyclonal antibodies to modifications have finite amounts of serum available and often need to be remade starting with the immunization of a host animal.
 Consequently, the specificity and affinity of these antibodies can vary from batch to batch.
 Larger manufacturers of antibodies such as MilliporeSigma are able to address this by immunizing multiple animals followed by screening and pooling of materials demonstrating appropriate affinity and specificity.
 To ensure consistency, the performance of the final antibody can be compared to previous batches.